Weekly Information about Bright Comets (2024 Oct. 5: North)

 * 13P/Olbers

 It returned for the first time in 68 years.
-Now it is 6.9 mag (July 15, Virgilio Gonano).
+It brightened up to 6.2 mag in early summer (July 1, Virgilio Gonano).
+Now it is 9.3 mag (Sept.
+25, Virgilio Gonano).
 It will fade out rapidly after this.
-In the Northern Hemisphere, it will be unobservable in November.
-In the Southern Hemisphere, it is not observable now, but it will appear in August.
+It will be unobservable in January in the Southern Hemisphere, or in November in the Northern Hemisphere.
+But it will be observable again in January.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)